-We have contacted the three major asphalt shingle manufacturers that we see use here at Infinity Roofing: Certainteed, GAF/Elk and Owens Corning.
-We will list the shingles and colors that we’ve been told are Energy Star Rated, and if they are available to us here in Colorado and the Midwest States.
+We have contacted the three major asphalt shingle manufacturers that we see use here at Bauer Roofing: Certainteed, GAF/Elk and Owens Corning.
+We will list the shingles and colors that we’ve been told are Energy Star Rated, and if they are available to us here in the South.

 Their “cool shingle” line is called Landmark Solaris.
 It is an architectural shingle that comes with a Lifetime Limited Warranty but isn’t available in any other warranty length at this time.
 The problem with this shingle is that it is currently made only in the Northwest.
 But we been told, by a distributor, it could possibly be shipped to the Carolinas –We are still waiting on a cost.
 It is available in these four colors: Burnt Sienna, Weathered Wood, Resawn Shake and Heather Blend.